Yiling-J/tablepilot/README.md

 ## Configuration

-Tablepilot uses a TOML configuration file to customize its behavior.
+Tablepilot requires a TOML configuration file.
 The default config file is `config.toml`, but you can specify a custom config file using the `--config` flag.

 The configuration consists of four main sections: `database`, `clients`, `server` and `models`.